DigiBP/25DIGIBP3/README.md

 - The process outcomes are stored in a google sheet.

 Swimlanes:
-- New: "Backend System" --> explanation?
+- New: "Backend System" It refers to the hosted Camunda instance that handles the process execution.
-- Removed: "SAP IDM" from swimlanes and added it in a new pool --> explanation?
+- Removed: "SAP IDM" from swimlanes and added it in a new pool, as the SAP system is an "external" system to the process.

 ## 2.2 How to run the process